 When scheduling interviews with candidates, the best recommendation is to contact each candidate by phone to make the arrangements and then follow up via e-mail.
-You may also utilize the ATS to schedule interviews.
 When you follow up in writing, it is recommended that you utilize a professional notification with complete information about the interview process so that the candidate can prepare accordingly.